bancorprotocol/contracts-v3/docs/bug-bounty.md

 ﻿# Bancor v3 Bug Bounty

 ## Overview
 The Bancor 3 Bug Bounty program aims to incentivize responsible disclosures of any bugs in the Bancor 3 smart contracts.
-Starting with the official beta launch, this repository is subject to the Bounty Program.
+Starting with the official beta launch, the [contracts-v3](https://github.com/bancorprotocol/contracts-v3) repository is subject to the Bounty Program.

 Rewards are allocated based on the severity of the bug disclosed and awarded up to USD 1 million.
 The scope, terms and rewards are at the sole discretion of Bprotocol Foundation.